INN STYLE PMS TERMS AND CONDITIONS

-In the event that any Fees have not been paid (for any reason):
+In the event that any Fees have not been paid by the due date:

-- within 30 days of the due date for payment, we reserve the right to suspend access to the PMS, but any suspension pursuant to this clause 16.4 shall not affect your obligations under this Agreement until payment has been received by us in cleared funds.
+- after 7 days, we reserve the right, at our discretion, to impose fees to reconnect access to the PMS, (including any current and archived data) and the Microsite (£195), the Channel Management Services (£59 per channel), any Third Party Integration (£59) and any Additional Services (£59), but any suspension pursuant to this clause 16.4 shall not affect your obligations under this Agreement until payment has been received by us in cleared funds.

 - In the event of a dispute as to the amount of Fees payable, the records maintained by us shall be final and conclusive.